This UsenetExpress review looks at how this recently launched Usenet service stacks up against the competition.

 Oh, and did we mention unlimited speeds?

 But perhaps UsenetExpress’ biggest standout feature is their insane number of connections.
 Their 50 connections is on par with the best in the business.
-Their maximum, 150 connections, is way more than you’re going to get anywhere else.
+And their maximum available is 150 connections: UsenetExpress is the only provider to offer this many connections.

 UsenetExpress Review: The Negatives